 - Project budget changes and delays

 - Inefficient management structures that require too many individual’s input

 A big issue with actually addressing these forms of waiting is defining exactly what the issue is.
 Using our examples, everyone in the organization may know that a given management structure is inefficient, but there are many differing opinions as to why that is the case.
 It is difficult or perhaps impossible to gather all of these opinion-holders together to collect them all and then determine what the most impactful causes are.

 Ideawake helps to address the issue of cause identification by providing a single platform for all stakeholders, employees and leaders alike, to submit their ideas around problem source and solutions.
 The best among them are upvoted and collaboratively improved by all users, and decision makers can then scorecard the ideas that rose to the top to provide their own unique input.
-If you’re interested in learning more about how Ideawake is able to drive corporate innovation that reduces waste, click here to book a demo today.
+If you’re interested in learning more about innovation management and strategy, and how Ideawake is able to drive corporate innovation that reduces waste, click here to book a demo today.